apostrophecms/apostrophe-enterprise-testbed/README.md

 * Reopen the article.
 Commit the article.
 (The preview area says "no preview available," this is OK.)
 * Ropen the article.
 Export the article to all other locales.
 * Verify the article can be found under "Articles" in draft mode for the `es` locale.
-* Edit page type of your regression test page (change "default" to "alternate").
+* Return to "en" locale.
+Edit page type of your regression test page (change "default" to "alternate").
 Verify that the page now says:

 ```
 You are on the "Alternate Page" template